 The tradition of Swans on the Moat at The Bishop’s Palace goes back to 1870’s when one of Bishop Hervey’s daughters first taught the swans to ring a bell at the Gatehouse for food.
-You can see the bell just beneath the window on the left of the Gatehouse, with a rope hanging down for the swans to pull.
+We now have two swan bells - one just beneath the window on the left of the Gatehouse, the other to the right - both with a rope hanging down for the swans to pull.

-The latest pair of swans on the moat, named Bryn and Wynn, have sadly left us.
+Our former swan pair, named Bryn and Wynn, were long-standing and much-loved, and sadly left us.
 Bryn, the cob, passed away in April 2018, and Wynn, the pen, departed from the Moat, along with her four remaining cygnets, in October 2018.

-It is thought that the family group may have headed off to the Somerset Levels, a popular site for groups of swans.
+It is thought that the family group headed off to the Somerset Levels, a popular site for groups of swans.

 Wynn returned to the moat for a brief period in January 2019, before leaving again.